swetha-gn/NutriScanAI/README.md

 ## Project Overview
 This project helps consumers quickly understand what’s really inside packaged food items.
 By combining **Optical Character Recognition (OCR)** and **Natural Language Processing (NLP)**, the system reads ingredient lists from product photos and classifies them as **Vegetarian**, **Non-Vegetarian**, or **Allergen-Containing**.
-It also provides nutritional insights—such as calories, protein, and fat—by integrating data from **Open Food Facts** and **USDA FoodData Central**.
+It also provides nutritional insights-such as calories, protein, and fat-by integrating data from **Open Food Facts** and **USDA FoodData Central**.

 The goal is to promote **transparent, personalized, and health-conscious food choices** for vegetarians, people with allergies, and health-focused users.